rebeca-lang/rebeca-lang.github.io/projects/RebecAI.md

 [ Implementation and cource code ](https://github.com/rebeca-lang/research-RebecAI)

-Note that this is a fork of [](https://github.com/3brahimi/RebecAI) and is under the MIT License.
+Note that this is a fork of the original repository [RebecAI](https://github.com/3brahimi/RebecAI) and is released under the MIT License.

 #### Paper
 Relevant paper can be found [ here ]().